An unusual excursion around Kyiv is connected with districts Tatarka and Lukyanivka. On this route are the following objects:

 Lukyanivka cemetery is one of the oldest cemeteries in Kiev (1872).
 On the territory of the cemetery our guides can conduct an unusual excursion, where you will examine the ancient crypts and burial places of famous people – academician of medicine N.D.
 Strazhesko, mathematician D.A.
 Grave, the pilot P. Nesterov, and others.

 Babyi Yar can be singled out as a separate excursion of Kyiv, as it is unusual for its theme and the capacity of collected material.
 In a vast area of ??several hectares you can find ancient crypts and tombs, a large number of monuments, sculptures and stands.

 On the territory of Babyi Yar there is an ancient temple – the St. Cyril’s Monastery (the first half of the 12th century), preserved in its original form.
 Until now, preserved ancient Russian frescoes, which have no analogues in any of the temples of the Orthodox world.
 On the territory of the St. Cyril’s Monastery every day there are guided tours.

-An unusual excursion around Kyiv will also introduce you to the only mosque in the city of Ar-Rahma, a cozy little park named after Heydar Aliyev, the biggest cinema in Ukraine “Kyivan Rus”.
+An unusual excursion around Kiev will also introduce you to the only mosque in the city of Ar-Rahma, a cozy little park named after Heydar Aliyev, the biggest cinema in Ukraine “Kiev Rus”.